impresyjna/ImpressiveNotifications/README.md

 # ImpressiveNotifications
-Framework used to show notifications in iOS applications
+Framework used to show notifications in iOS applications written for swift apps.